moorepants/dissertation/systemidentification.rst

 allows one to command yaw.
 At 2 m/s the Whipple model magnitude matches at lower frequencies (< 4 rad/s) better and the arm model better at higher frequencies (> 4 rad/s).
-A 4 m/s and above the magnitude of identified varies little with speed, which constrasts the stronger speed dependence of the first principles models.
+A 4 m/s and above the magnitude of identified varies little with speed, which contrasts the stronger speed dependence of the first principles models.
 The low frequency behavior of the identified model is not well predicted by the Whipple and arm models at the three highest speeds but about about 3 rad/s the arm model shows better magnitude matches than the